 The last day of your trek is here.
 With the beautiful sunrise, you will wake up at 06:30 hrs.
 After breakfast, you will get ready to begin your return trek by 09:00 hrs.
 Considering the availability of trains you will either take the train ride to Kulem or simply trek back.
 Once you reach Kulem, which is around 11:00 hrs, you can freshen up and relax a bit.
 From here you will be driven to Ramanagara.

 We will halt for lunch on our way back, please note that the lunch isn’t included in the package.
 You will arrive in Bengaluru by 22:00 hrs.
-You’re exciting trip ends here.
-We will wait for you to plan another trip with us soon.
+Your exciting trip ends here.

 Throughout the year, the trek to Dudhsagar is beautiful, but during the rainy season, the waterfall becomes a thundering force of nature.
 You'll walk through heavily forested trails that are alive with the sights and sounds of nature.